 an additional insured on the caterer’s certificate of insurance.

-Caterers will pay a fee to the Recreation Department for each event at which they
+Caterers will pay a fee, as determined by the Recreation Board, to the Recreation Department for each event at which they serve.

-serve.

 In order to have alcoholic beverages at an event, customers must work with one of

 the preferred caterers.